 Access data models using the Splunk ODBC Driver

-The Splunk Open Database Connectivity (ODBC) Driver natively supports accessing data models that are defined on your Splunk Enterprise instance.
+The Splunk Open Database Connectivity (ODBC) Driver natively supports accessing data models that are defined on your Splunk platform instance.
 As with saved searches, once you've created a data model object and its attributes, the Splunk ODBC Driver does all the work to expose that data model object to your ODBC-enabled app, which can improve efficiency in your Splunk platform deployment.

 Data models map semantic knowledge about one or more datasets.
 The data model encodes the domain knowledge that is necessary to generate specialized searches of those datasets.
 Data models are what let you use pivots to produce useful reports and dashboards without having to write the searches that generate them.
 Data models contain data model objects, which are specifications for a dataset.
-Each data model object represents a different dataset within the larger set of data that Splunk Enterprise indexes.
+Each data model object represents a different dataset within the larger set of data that Splunk software indexes.

 Before using data models and their objects through the Splunk ODBC Driver, familiarize yourself with their concepts.
-If you don't already have data models defined on your Splunk Enterprise instance, consider installing the Splunk Common Information Model add-on, which includes several predefined data models.
+If you don't already have data models defined on your Splunk platform instance, consider installing the Splunk Common Information Model add-on, which includes several predefined data models.

 To learn more about data models, see the following topics in the Splunk Enterprise Knowledge Manager manual: